cloud66/help-old/_posts/introduction-to-cloud-66/faq.md

 <hr>

 <h2 id="f6">Why do you need my server SSH key?</h2>
 Cloud 66 uses remote SSH keys to set up an SSH tunnel to your server and execute remote bash scripts.
-For additional security we only use remote SSH keys to connect to your server, never username/password access.
+For additional security we only use remote SSH keys to connect to your server, never username and password access.

 <hr>

 <h2 id="f7">Are their any requirements for the user on my servers?</h2>
 Yes.
-As Cloud 66 will be provisioning services on your servers from scratch, the user provided must have sudoer permissions.
-Additionally, for compatibility, the sudoer permissions should be passwordless.
+As Cloud 66 will be provisioning services on your servers from scratch, the server must meet a number of requirements outlined in the [Deploy to your own server](/deployment/deploy-to-your-own-server) documentation.

 <hr>

 <h2 id="f8">Can I deploy multiple apps on a single server?</h2>
-At this point, Cloud 66 only allows a single app per server.
-This is primarily due to configuration complexities that would be required to host multiple applications (all of which could be very different).
-That said, Cloud 66 may introduce support for this in the future.
+Yes - you can have any number of Docker services running on a single server at any point in time.

 <hr>

-<h2 id="f9">How can I change my Git repository ?</h2>
+<h2 id="f9">How can I change my Git repository?</h2>
 You can change your Git repository by using the Cloud 66 Toolbelt, <strong>Settings</strong> section.

 <hr>